draganovdimitar2/JobFinder_API/README.md

 #### Note
 The back-end API is hosted on Render's free plan.
 Because of this, the initial access can take anywhere from **30 to 50 seconds** to load.
 We appreciate your patience!

+> **New Requirement**
+> The application now **requires an Azure account** because user avatars are stored in Azure Blob Storage.
+> You’ll need to configure your Azure Storage account and set the required environment variables (see the `.env` example below).

 #### Contributors
 - **Back-End Development**: Developed by [Dimitar Draganov](https://github.com/draganovdimitar2) (me), the back-end API is built using FastAPI for performance and scalability.
 - **Front-End Development**: Big thanks to [realun00](https://github.com/realun00), who designed and implemented the front-end with intuitive and responsive user interface.